About Tools of Travel

 My name is Barry, and I’m an English expat and traveller.
 Here’s a short little background on who I am, and what the Tools of Travel blog is all about.

-I’m just someone who enjoys travelling like you: I like exploring different countries, I like the food, and I do something that resembles backpacking.
+I’m just someone who enjoys travelling like you: I like exploring different countries, I love the food, and I do something that resembles backpacking.

-I grew up in sunny England and spent most of my time as kid outdoors.
+I grew up in the sunny United Kingdom and spent most of my time as kid outdoors.
 Up until about high school age, I enjoyed the typical family road trips, plus plenty of camping holidays.

 Igniting the Passion

-For the next few years, I continued working and finished University.
-But I had this idea of travelling to overseas destinations, places I had only ever read about in books before.
-And it just wasn’t going away.
+While working and finishing University, I had this idea in my head of travelling to overseas destinations, places I had only ever read about in books before.

 Finally in 2008, after plenty of planning, I sold most of my gear on eBay and boarded a flight.
 The first destination was nearby France, then a couple of months later was a 27+ hour flight to not so nearby Australia.

-Even though I was enjoying travelling Europe on a shoestring, it wasn’t all happy days.
+Even though I was enjoying travelling Europe on a shoestring, it wasn’t all happy days at first.
 A lot of time was spent playing around with free blog themes and the first few months were well, let’s just say setting up this website was a steep learning curve for me.

 Tools of Travel